 When it comes to determining safe Homocysteine levels, there is quite a bit of debate as to what constitutes a dangerous level for a growing fetus.
 But one thing is certain: high levels do put a normal pregnancy at risk and the higher the level, the higher the risk.

 Researchers in Bergen and Oslo, Norway, studied several thousands of people in Hordaland County in Western Norway and reported that Homocysteine levels higher than 10-10.7 increased a woman’s chance of a miscarriage by a whopping 38% .
-Even more alarming was the fact that high Homocysteine levels also seem to predispose a woman to preaclampsia and premature labor.
-Those with levels above ten had a five times greater chance of developing preaclampsia (dangerously high blood pressure) and twice the rate of premature labor than women with normal Homocysteine levels did.
+Even more alarming was the fact that high Homocysteine levels also seem to predispose a woman to preeclampsia and premature labor.
+Those with levels above ten had a five times greater chance of developing preeclampsia (dangerously high blood pressure) and twice the rate of premature labor than women with normal Homocysteine levels did.
 These results have been repeated by several other studies throughout the world.

 What Makes Homocysteine Levels Rise?